vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

 1. Close your **Resource groups** blade.

-    Your dashboard should now contain an empty Resources tile, but don't worry, you will fill it up soon enough.
+    Your dashboard should now contain an empty Resources tile.
+When you create new resources in this resource group, they will be listed on this recourse group tile and will be easily accessible from your dashboard.
+You can pin other Azure resources directly to your dashboard as well.